meetkabeershah/meetkabeershah.github.io/about.md

 The official blog for [nistencorp](http://nistencorp.com/) - builders of [nerdspal](http://nerdspal.com/) and [nordible](http://nordible.com/).

-nistencorp is a technology company based directed towards academia.
+nistencorp is a technology based company directed towards solving academia problems.

 ### This blog is for